ABS-org/wejsv2old-embedded-messenger/README.md

 });
 ```

-There's one other parameters to speed up development locally.
-If you have the authentication token value to grant access to application you pass it in directly through `wetoken` option.
+There's one other parameters allowed to speed up development locally.
+If you have the authentication token value to grant access to the application you can pass it in directly through `wetoken` option.

 ```bash
 WeMessenger.initialize({